 WWF International has a zero tolerance principle to fraud and corruption.
-As an organization that condemns and fights corruption as one of the key drivers of poverty, environmental degradation and bad governance, it requires its own staff at all times to act and comply with its zero tolerance principle by fully conforming to all procedures and policies adopted to prevent corruption and fraud in our offices.
-All staff and volunteers should therefore be irreproachable in their personal conduct.
+As an organization that condemns and fights corruption as one of the key drivers of poverty, environmental degradation and bad governance, it requires its own staff and co-contractors\ at all times to act and comply with its zero tolerance principle by fully conforming to all procedures and policies adopted to prevent corruption and fraud in our offices.
+All staff and co-contractors should therefore be irreproachable in their personal conduct.